Orama-Interactive/Pixelorama-Docs/docs/user_manual/palettes.md

 sidebar_label: Palettes
 ---

-Palettes are a way to organise colors in your projects.
+Palettes are a way to organize colors in your projects.

 Pixelorama ships on most platforms with several pre-made palettes.
 These palettes can be freely modified.